Aaron Beeken (Ad Dip Psy C. Dip CST. Cert Hyp CS. BA (Hons). PGCE. MNCS. Accred.)

 Here are some of the modalities that shape how I work as a counsellor and psychotherapist.

-As a humanistic modality Person Centered Therapy makes use of - alongside much more - the 'essential core-conditions' being: 'empathy, respect and congruence'.
-Person centered therapy assists people in overcoming complex and deep rooted issues creating opportunity and space for exploration of self, understanding, personal growth, integration, developing resiliency, self-acceptance and encouraging us as people to become a human being that is more in alignment with our real and unique authentic self.
+Person Centered Therapy makes use of the essential core-conditions being: 'empathy, respect and congruence'.
+Sometimes called Rogerian Therapy, the Person-centered approach assists people in overcoming complex and deep rooted issues.
+Person-centered therapy creates space for exploration of self, personal growth, integration, developing resiliency, self-acceptance and provides the opportunity for people to be more in alignment with their unique and authentic self.

 As another part of the humanistic branch of psychotherapy I also integrate Gestalt Therapy into my way of working.
 Gestalt places great important in increasing our knowledge and awareness of the 'present moment'.
 The past and future are also worked with - from the perspective of how past and future are being experienced in the 'here and now' and 'present moment'.
 In Gestalt therapy we consider that the whole is greater than the sum of it's parts.